Ink Pots Hike via Johnston Canyon

 Elevation: The Ink Pots are at an elevation of 1,645 metres.

-Bears: You probably won’t see any bears on this hike as its popular, especially the Johnston Canyon section, but it’s always a good idea to carry bear spray in the Rocky Mountains and keep it in abear spray holster.
+Bears: You probably won’t see any bears on this hike as its popular, especially the Johnston Canyon section, but it’s always a good idea to carry bear spray in the Rocky Mountains and keep it in a bear spray holster.
 You can rent bear spray from Snowtips-Bactrax or Ultimate Sports in Banff.

 Why are their different colours?
 The Ink Pots are gorgeous blue and green pools of water that differ in colour because of their fill rate.

-Hike to the Ink Pots description
+Ink Pots hike description

 Do the Ink Pots hike in Banff National Park with a start at either the Johnston Canyon parking lot or at the Moose Meadows Trailhead (just a kilometre or two further to the west) for a less scenic but quieter alternative.